 Method Pros Cons

-Sponsored Posts Faster payouts, higher rates per placement, easy to combine with other monetization methods Irregular income, harder to forecast, requires ongoing outreach to advertisers
+Sponsored Posts Faster payouts, higher rates per placement, easy to combine with other monetization methods.
+Irregular income, harder to forecast, requires ongoing outreach to advertisers.

 3. Subscription-Based Monetization (Paid Channels)